 Antarctica

 Whales

-During the Antarctic summer, whales appear in the Antarctic waters in very large schools.
-As the whales migrate through Antarctica, they devour abundance of Antarctic krill (Euphasia superba) that twists withinside the midst of the ocean ice.
+During the summer, whales appear in Antarctic waters in large schools.
+As they migrate, they devour an abundance of Antarctic krill (Euphrasia superba) that twists inside the midst of the ocean ice.
+Several species of whales can be found in Antarctic waters, making it one of the richest areas for whale diversity in the world.

+Antarctica